haiquangtran/Exam-Notes/Azure-Developer-Associate-Notes.md

 - Relational data
 - Partition key: determines how the data is partitioned/divided/split if the data is large.
 - Querying database: Use TableQuery (similar to LINQ), then use Table.Execute
+- Developing for Table storage in Visual Studio, use the package WindowsAzure.Storage

 ## Cosmos DB
 - NoSQL